djeada/Statistics-Notes/notes/statistical_inference/null_hypothesis.md

 ## Null Hypotheses and Alternative Hypotheses

+Statistical hypothesis testing is a fundamental method used in research to make inferences about populations based on sample data.
+Understanding the concepts of null and alternative hypotheses, as well as how to calculate and interpret p-values, is crucial for conducting robust and meaningful analyses.
+This section delves into these concepts, providing a comprehensive overview to enhance your statistical toolkit.

+After reading this material you should be able to tell:

+- What is a null hypothesis and how it relates to the p-value
+- How to calculate the p-value
+- How to interpret the p-value

+### What is Null Hypothesis?

 In statistical hypothesis testing, we construct two opposing hypotheses to make inferences about a population parameter based on sample data:
-Here’s the revision with clear points and no nesting:

 1. The **null hypothesis ($H_0$)** represents the assumption that there is no effect, no difference, or no change in the population.
 It serves as the default assumption in hypothesis testing.
+For example, if we are testing a new drug, the null hypothesis might state that the drug has no effect on patients compared to a placebo.

 2. The **alternative hypothesis ($H_1$ or $H_a$)** challenges the null hypothesis by suggesting that there is an effect, a difference, or a change in the population.
+Continuing with the previous example, the alternative hypothesis would assert that the drug does have an effect on patients.

+The relationship between the null and alternative hypotheses is foundational to the scientific method, as it allows researchers to test assumptions and determine the likelihood that an observed effect is genuine or occurred by random chance.

 The goal is to use statistical evidence from sample data to decide whether to reject the null hypothesis in favor of the alternative hypothesis.
+This decision is based on the p-value, which quantifies the probability of obtaining results at least as extreme as those observed, assuming that the null hypothesis is true.

 ![Null Hypothesis Testing Illustration](https://github.com/djeada/Statistics-Notes/assets/37275728/d45fdb61-9d6f-4adf-a54b-4106382d2087)

 The plot illustrates the distribution of a test statistic under the assumption that the null hypothesis $H_0$ is true.
 Here's a detailed explanation of the components:

 - The **green curve (null distribution)** represents the probability density function (pdf) of the test statistic under the null hypothesis ($H_0$).
-This is often a standard normal distribution centered at zero.
+This distribution is determined by the specific test being used (e.g., Z-distribution for large samples, t-distribution for smaller samples) and is often centered around a mean value that reflects the null hypothesis (e.g., zero difference).
 - The **vertical dashed red line** marks the observed value of the test statistic from the sample data, such as $z = 2.0$.
+This observed statistic is calculated from the sample data and is used to determine how likely such an observation is under the null hypothesis.
 - The **orange shaded area (tail area)** shows the probability of observing a test statistic as extreme as, or more extreme than, the observed value under $H_0$.
-In a one-tailed test, this corresponds to the p-value, while in a two-tailed test, an equivalent area on the opposite side is also considered.
+This area represents the p-value.
+In a **one-tailed test**, the p-value is the probability of observing a test statistic greater than or equal to the observed value (or less than or equal to, depending on the direction of the test).
+In a **two-tailed test**, the p-value includes both tails, representing the probability of observing a test statistic as extreme as the observed value in either direction (both greater than and less than).

 ### The Language of Hypothesis Testing